 Sami Abou Saab is currently the CEO of Speed@BDD, Lebanon’s first ecosystem-backed startup accelerator.
 He has been occupying this role since July 2015 and during his tenure, he officially launched Speed@BDD and recruited five batches of startups to accelerate.
 Part of his role, he has been mentoring startups in Lebanon and the MENA region and helped them grow in their early stages.
 Sami has more than 12 years of experience in technology, both in startups and big tech firms.
 Prior to Speed@BDD, he worked at Skype and Microsoft Corporation in the US, covering strategy, marketing, and channel modeling.
 In Silicon Valley, Sami started his own company, MobiLock, which was voted as the best startup in the Berkeley MBA program entrepreneurship class.
 Sami holds a Bachelor of Engineering from the American University of Beirut and an MBA from Berkeley-Haas and London Business School.

 Sarah is the Community Manager and Resident Tech Concierge at the Office of the Dublin Commissioner for Startups.
-She is responsible for promoting Dublin as a great startup city and running programs that help our startups to scale.
-She looks after our international media, serial entrepreneurs and investors who travel to Dublin and all events including the 1stFriBrekkie.
+She is responsible for promoting Dublin as a great startup city and running programs that help startups to scale.
+She looks after international media, serial entrepreneurs and investors who travel to Dublin, and all events including the 1stFriBrekkie.
 She manages the 'Dublin Makes Me' campaign that celebrates Dublin as a great city of creativity and innovation.

 Sarah M. Thornton currently pursues her doctoral degree in mechanical engineering at Stanford University.
 She obtained her Sc.M. degree in mechanical engineering from Massachusetts Institute of Technology in 2013, where her research focused on developing an adaptive shift control algorithm for automatic transmissions.
 She received her B.Sc. degree in mechanical engineering from UC Berkeley in 2011.
 Her current research interests are in the area of ethical decision-making and motion planning under uncertainty for automated vehicles.